missoum1307/robot/README.md

-# control program for a robot.
+# Control program for a robot.

 The robot is located in a two-dimensional room, and moves around by parsing a string of commands using the following syntax: